tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 Uses the model of the dynamics of the controlled system to make proactive decisions on the commands to send to robot actuators.

 **Feedback (Closed-Loop)**
 Uses the output of the dynamic system as an input to the control decision process.
-More robust differences betweeen the real ad modelled system than open-loop control.
+More robust differences between the real ad modelled system than open-loop control.

 **Control**
 The study of the process of regulating the output of an actuator or the behavior of a dynamical system.